BENTLEIGH CLINIC TEMPORARILY CLOSED

 MWT or Maintenance of Wakefulness Test

-This test is for assessing a patient’s ability to keep awake during the day.
+This test is for assessing a patient’s ability to stay awake during the day.
 It is usually done after a patient has undergone or is undergoing treatment for his sleep disorder.
 Done after overnight PSG, MWT calls for four 40-minute test episodes on intervals of 2 hours during the day.
-Eye movements and brain waves are measured to determine the patient’s sleep states and wakefulness.
+Eye movements and brain waves are measured to determine the patient’s sleep state and wakefulness.
 This test is most helpful for determining if a patient is safe to drive.

 CPAP, BiPAP, APAP Titration Studies

 A CPAP titration test is for determining the CPAP pressure of patients prescribed to undergo CPAP therapy.
 The correct CPAP pressure is needed to control obstructive respiratory episodes and snoring.
 Sensors much like the ones used in PSG are used for a titration test.
-BiPAP and APAP titration studies are similar to CPAP titration studies, as they also determine the correct BiPAP or APAP pressure for effective therapy.
+BiPAP and APAP titration studies are like CPAP titration studies, as they also determine the correct BiPAP or APAP pressure for effective therapy.